guidopola/zohosendmail/README.md

-# zohosendmail
-A small library to send a mail using the zoho.net mail api.
+### A Go library to send mails with Zoho.net

+# What is this?
+This is a simple library for sending emails with the zoho.net REST API.